-Meet your guide in front of the entrance of the Jewish Historical Museum in the afternoon.
+Meet your guide in front of the entrance of the Jewish Historical Museum, 15 minutes before the designated starting time of your tour.
 Stroll past monuments and buildings still marked by traces of war.
 Your guide will bring the history to life, giving you a sense of how the city’s citizens behaved during the occupation, and how they moved around in times of horror.

 Learn why the Dutch tried to co-exist with the occupying army, and how the Dutch behaved towards the Jews of Amsterdam like Anne Frank.
 Hear about important events, such as the February Strike and Winter of Hunger.

-Visit the Jewish neighborhood, with its Portuguese synagogue and museum, the head office of the Jewish counsel, the dokwerker and the Auschwitz Monument.
+Visit the Jewish neighborhood, and hear all about the Portuguese synagogue and Jewish Museum, the head office of the Jewish counsel, the dokwerker and the Auschwitz Monument.
 Discover locations the Dutch resistance offered as secret hiding places to families like the Franks.
-The tour ends at Anne Frank's House, where you have the possibility to enter at your own pace when its doors open for public at 3:30pm.
-Note: Admission to Anne Frank’s House is not included.
+The tour ends next to the Anne Frank House, however: admission to Anne Frank’s House is not included.

 Ideal for fans of European history, the tour also gives an insight into how the Jewish community lived, survived and still thrive in Amsterdam.